2023 Best Mathematics Schools in the New England Region

 Request Information

-Out of the 30 schools in the New England Region that were part of this year’s ranking, Harvard University landed the # 5 spot on the list.
-Located in the midsize city of Cambridge, Harvard is a private not-for-profit college with a fairly large student population.
+You’ll be in good company if you decide to attend Harvard University.
+It ranked #5 on our 2023 Best Mathematics Schools in the New England Region list.
+Located in the midsize city of Cambridge, Harvard is a private not-for-profit school with a very large student population.

 Request Information

-With a ranking of #6, Williams College did quite well on this year’s best schools for mathematics students.
-Williams is a small private not-for-profit school located in the town of Williamstown.
+Williams College did quite well in this year’s ranking of the best schools for mathematics students.
+It came in at #6 on the list.
+Williams is a small private not-for-profit school located in the fringe town of Williamstown.

 The average amount in student loans that math majors at Williams take out is $10,815.